-Crewe entered the music business as both a singer, making numerous obscure recordings from the '50s onwards, and songwriter.
-He rose to prominence with work for Philadelphia-area labels, writing and producing, with partner Frank Slay, the Rays' classic doo wop hit "Silhouettes."
-The Crewe-Slay team became partners in the Swan label, where Crewe was involved in writing and production for early hits by Freddy Cannon ("Tallahassee Lassie" being the biggest) and Billy & Lillie ("La Dee Dah").
-The Crewe sound was early rock & roll, diluted through a pop filter for a white teenage market, but with Cannon's hits especially retaining some raucousness.
-Hits like "Tallahassee Lassie" demonstrated Crewe's talents at getting tracks with stomping rhythms and hand claps, which he would build upon in a more artful fashion in his sides with the Four Seasons.
+Crewe entered the music business as both a singer, making numerous obscure recordings from the '50s onward, and a songwriter.
+He rose to prominence with work for Philadelphia-area labels, writing and producing the Rays' classic doo wop hit "Silhouettes" with partner Frank Slay.
+The Crewe-Slay team became part of the Swan label, where Crewe was involved in writing and production for early hits by Freddy Cannon ("Tallahassee Lassie" being the biggest) and Billy & Lillie ("La Dee Dah").
+The Crewe sound was early rock & roll diluted through a pop filter for a white teenage market, but Cannon's hits, especially, retained some raucousness.
+Hits like "Tallahassee Lassie" demonstrated Crewe's talents at getting tracks with stomping rhythms and handclaps, which he would build upon in a more artful fashion in his sides with the Four Seasons.

 In the mid-'60s, Crewe formed his own New Voice and DynoVoice labels, which had hits by the Toys ("A Lover's Concerto"), Norma Tanega ("Walkin' My Cat Named Dog"), and Mitch Ryder & the Detroit Wheels.
-With Ryder, Crewe successfully took on the harder-driving sound of mid-'60s rock and soul, as usual getting in on some of the songwriting credits, as on the hit "Sock It To Me -- Baby!"
-Crewe, though, is sometimes cited as a factor in separating Ryder from the Wheels for a solo career, during which Ryder was given some inappropriately pop material, and his career ran aground.
+With Ryder, Crewe successfully took on the harder-driving sound of mid-'60s rock and soul, as usual getting in on some of the songwriting credits, as on the hit "Sock It to Me -- Baby!"
+Crewe, though, is sometimes cited as a factor in separating Ryder from the Wheels for a solo career, during which Ryder was given some inappropriately poppy material and his career ran aground.